apache/spark/docs/structured-streaming-programming-guide.md

 `where`, `map`, `flatMap`, `filter`, `join`, etc. will support Append mode.

 - **Complete mode** - The whole result table will be outputted to the sink.
- This is supported for only those queries where the engine can maintain enough intermediate state that all the rows in Result Table is returned every time.
+ This is supported for aggregation queries.

 - **Update mode** - (*not available in Spark 2.1*) Only the rows in the Result Table since the last trigger will be outputted to the sink.
 More information to be added in future releases.